Turner Prize: 1993

 Rachel Whiteread was the winner for House, a concrete cast of the inside of a house on Grove Road, near Roman Road, London E3.
 Jimmy Cauty and Bill Drummond of the K Foundation received media coverage for the award of the "Anti-Turner Prize", £40,000 to be given to the "worst artist in Britain", voted from the real Turner Prize's short-list.
 Rachel Whiteread was awarded their prize.
 She refused to accept the money at first, but changed her mind when she heard the cash was to be burned instead, and gave £30,000 of it to artists in financial need and the other £10,000 to the housing charity, Shelter.
 The K Foundation went on to make a film in which they burned £1 million of their own money (Watch the K Foundation Burn a Million Quid).
 Other nominees included painter Sean Scully, Laotian-born Vong Phaophanit and printer Hannah Collins.

 1994

 Popular sculptor Antony Gormley was awarded the 1994 Turner Prize.
 Other nominees included video artist Northern Irish-born Willie Doherty, whose work The Only Good One Is A Dead One was the first video piece to be nominated for the prize, painter Peter Doig and multi-media Shirazeh Houshiary.

 1995

 Damien Hirst was awarded the 1995 Turner Prize, which included his notorious sculpture Mother and Child, Divided.
 Other nominees included Lebanese-born installation/video artist Mona Hatoum, abstract painter Callum Innes and multi-media artist Mark Wallinger.

 1996

-Douglas Gordon becomes the first video artist to win the Turner Prize.
+Douglas Gordon became the first video artist to win the Turner Prize.
 Other nominees included photographer Craigie Horsfield, painter Gary Hume and installation artist Simon Patterson.